mdippery/karmanaut/README.md

 3. In the `karmanaut` database, create a collection called `users`.

-4. Populate the `users` collection with users whose reputation you would like to record, in the following format:
+4. Populate the `users` collection with users whose karma you would like to record, in the following format:

-        {_id: <stack overflow user id>}
+        {_id: <reddit username>}

 5. Run the Jar file: